The ascent lattice on Dyck paths: Recursive construction of intervals in and

 \right. \eeq In other words, from the point $(i,j)$ in the quadrant, we can move to another point $(k, \ell)$ of the quadrant by appending a step $(\delta_x, \delta_y)=(k-i, \ell-j)$ satisfying \beq \left(\delta_x= m \text{ and } \delta_y\le 0\right) \quad \text{or} \quad \left( \delta_x<m \text{ and } \delta_y \le 1\right), \eeq which is indeed the collection of steps $\cS'_m$.
 The second statement follows by adding to a walk of length $n-1$ ending at $(i,j)$ the step $(-i,-j)$, which is indeed in $\cS'_m$. \end{proof}

 There is an alternative description of the series $G'_m(1,1)$ in terms of quadrant walks involving \emm finitely many weighted steps,, or equivalently steps from a \emm finite multiset,.

-\begin{cor} Let $m, n \ge 1$.
-The number of intervals in the poset $\LD'_{m,n}$ is the number of quadrant walks of lenth $n-1$ starting and ending at the origin, for which the multiset $\overline\cS_m$ of allowed steps has generating polynomial
+\begin{corollary} Let $m, n \ge 1$.
+The number of intervals in the poset $\LD'_{m,n}$ is the number of quadrant walks of length $n-1$ starting and ending at the origin, for which the multiset $\overline\cS_m$ of allowed steps has generating polynomial